What should I do if a patient asks to record a consultation?

 First, don't assume that the patient doesn't trust you; the recording could in fact help the patient retain and better understand what's discussed in the consultation.

 It might also allow the patient to watch or listen to the recording in their own time, so they can consider the risks and benefits of treatment options and make an informed decision.

 You may wish to ask the patient to respect your confidentiality if you are concerned they will post the recording online or share it with others.
 Ultimately, however, it is difficult to stop a patient from sharing the recording if they are determined to.

 If the consultation being filmed is an operative procedure, it's a good idea to describe the details to the patient first so that they are not shocked to see how the procedure is carried out.

 If you discover the patient recording covertly, consider inviting them to record the consultation openly.

 You may then want to ask for a copy of the recording to add to the patient's dental records.
 Reassure the patient that the recording will be stored securely, and not used for any other purpose.

 If you are concerned the recording is an indication of the patient not trusting you, you might want to raise this with them later.
 Don't be confrontational in your approach; this could damage your relationship with the patient.

 Be wary of recording consultations solely to defend complaints and litigation.
 This might be seen as defensive by patients, and potentially affect your relationship with them.

-A digital recording forms part of the dental record and contains 'sensitive personal data' under the Data Protection Act.
+A digital recording forms part of the dental record and contains personal data, under data protection law.

 If you wish to record a consultation with a patient, you will need to obtain consent before making the recording.

 Patients need to understand: